Warlocks Motorcycle Club (Pennsylvania)

 The Warlocks Motorcycle Club, also distinguished as the Harpy Warlocks, the Philadelphia Warlocks, or the Philly Warlocks, is an American outlaw motorcycle club that was formed in Philadelphia in 1967.
-The club is most prominent in the Delaware Valley, including Philadelphia, Delaware County and South Jersey, as well as in the nearby Lehigh Valley.
+The club is most prominent in the Philadelphia metropolitan area, including Philadelphia, Delaware County and South Jersey, as well as in the nearby Lehigh Valley.

 History

 The Warlocks Motorcycle Club was formed in the area of Southwest Philadelphia and the adjacent Delaware County, including Chester city and Upper Darby, in February 1967.

 It later expanded into Northeast Philly, Kensington and the River Wards, establishing a prominent clubhouse in Fishtown, before spreading into South Philly, South Jersey, Bucks County, Berks County, and the Wilmington, Delaware area.
 The club's membership was bolstered by returning Vietnam veterans, and within three years of the Warlocks' foundation, the club had established chapters throughout the Lehigh Valley and throughout South Jersey.

-Beginning in the 1970s, the Warlocks, along with the Pagans, became one of the most dominant motorcycle clubs in the Delaware Valley.
+Beginning in the 1970s, the Warlocks, along with the Pagans, became one of the most dominant motorcycle clubs in the Philadelphia metropolitan area.